 $1,500 — Third Prize

 a.
-Invitational travel orders to the 2020 CNO Naval History Essay Contest Awards Reception (location and date to be determined) to meet the CNO and present their respective papers.
+Invitational travel orders to the 2020 CNO Naval History Essay Contest Awards Reception in fall 2020 to meet the CNO and present their respective papers.

 c.
 Copper sheathing from USS CONSTITUTION.